Perennial

 Plant in fall — roots establish over winter.
 Critical: plant eyes (buds) no more than 1–2 inches below soil surface.
 Too deep = no blooms.
 Stake heavy flower heads.
 Don't move them — peonies hate transplanting.

-See peonies in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring peonies alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring peonies alongside companion plants.

 Frequently Asked Questions